madewhatnow/OpenProjectRaspberryPi/index.md

 ## Preparing software packages

 Following the manual installation suggestions, rbenv is used to install Ruby.
 Whenever possible, I use all four cores to speed up compiling (watch out for the **-j 4** flags).
+These tasks have to be done as the openproject user, hence the **su openproject** command.

 ```
 sudo su openproject --login